SEVEN LOCKS SWIM & TENNIS CLUB: PLANNED FACILITIES RENOVATION (2021-22)

 As discussed during our February 2021 General Membership Meeting, the swimming pool facilities at Seven Locks are in need renovation.
 Patchwork fixes performed over the past 10+ years are now impracticable since our 57-year old pool is beyond its estimated 50-year useful life and continues to show its age.

-Over the spring and summer 2021, our community will need to work together to determine a path forward.
-This page will be members’ main source of information about the project, upcoming meetings, and financial discussions.
+This page will be members’ main source of information about the project, upcoming meetings, financial discussions, and project status.

 Please continue checking your email for information.
 If you have questions, please contact SevenLocksReno@gmail.com.